-- Execute a basic research project on a small scale during which you will have to prove in your mini-dissertation that you have mastered the relevance of consumer behaviour literature, as well as subject-specific literature on your topic; - do a literature study of consumer behaviour theories, research methodology, as well . as subject-related literature during which you will have to evaluate and interpret the information regarding the guality of the literature, its relevance to your topic and its possible practical application in your study:

-- practically apply the research methods that you have studied during the gathering of data for your research project, as well as the basic processing of and reporting on the data as you have learned during the contact session on introductory statistics; - formulate a research problem in a scientifically correct manner for a basic research project which will be allocated to you by your study leader; also research this problem by correctly applying the research process and research methods step by step as you have learned in VNAM 671, and report on this in your mini-dissertation; - interpret your research data by means of basic statistical methods by evaluating your findings critically, based on consumer behaviour theories in order for you to be able to note it for your mini-dissertation and come to conclusions; and - communicate your aim, objectives, methods, results and conclusions in a professional manner to lecturers and fellow students of the subject group consumer sciences, by making use of PowerPoint.
+- Execute a basic research project on a small scale during which you will have to prove in your mini-dissertation that you have mastered the relevance of consumer behaviour literature, as well as subject-specific literature on your topic; - do a literature study of consumer behaviour theories, research methodology, as well as subject-related literature during which you will have to evaluate and interpret the information regarding the quality of the literature, its relevance to your topic and its possible practical application in your study; - practically apply the research methods that you have studied during the gathering of data for your research project, as well as the basic processing of and reporting on the data as you have learned during the contact session on introductory statistics; - formulate a research problem in a scientifically correct manner for a basic research project which will be allocated to you by your study leader; also research this problem by correctly applying the research process and research methods step by step as you have learned in VNAM 671, and report on this in your mini-dissertation; - interpret your research data by means of basic statistical methods by evaluating your findings critically, based on consumer behaviour theories in order for you to be able to note it for your mini-dissertation and come to conclusions; and - communicate your aim, objectives, methods, results and conclusions in a professional manner to lecturers and fellow students of the subject group consumer sciences, by making use of PowerPoint.

-Module code: VVBG671 Semester 1 and 2 NQF-Level: 8 TITLE: CONSUMER BEHAVIOUR Module outcomes: Upon completion of this module the ne student should: show a coherent and critical comprehension of the principles that apply to consumer behaviour in order to (i) understand the consumer better and critically evaluate this purchasing behaviour and decision-making process, and (ii) make meaningful recommendations based upon this evaluation; identify, analyse and investigate complex and/or actual problems and questions in consumer behaviour, and also to offer evidence-driven solutions from theory-driven arguments; have a systematic and extensive knowledge of those aspects pertaining to consumer behaviour that may be applied from within the subject discipline of Consumer Sciences by doing an analysis, synthesis and evaluation of the relevant research literature; analyse and apply practically the approaches of various authors to the effects of external influences upon consumer behaviour; and • critically analyse and evaluate different models of, and approaches to consumer decision-making, consumer socialising and market segmentation.
-Mode of delivery: Full time - Contact.
-Assessment methods: The student must submit assignments and written class tests and write a final examination.
-Assessment criteria: You have mastered the outcomes of this module when: Giving a presentation on one of the fields of consumer behaviour; executing individual applicat ion assignments on comp uently participating in g as the latest consumer res letion of each relevant factor; roup discussions on complex search; and of literature studies on relevant fields in the NFPD process by analysing and evaluating various sources of information;
+Module code: VVBG671 Semester 1 and 2 NQF-Level: 8

+TITLE: CONSUMER BEHAVIOUR

+- show a coherent and critical comprehension of the principles that apply to consumer behaviour in order to (i) understand the consumer better and critically evaluate this purchasing behaviour and decision-making process, and (ii) make meaningful recommendations based upon this evaluation; - identify, analyse and investigate complex and/or actual problems and questions in consumer behaviour, and also to offer evidence-driven solutions from theory-driven arguments;

+- have a systematic and extensive knowledge of those aspects pertaining to consumer behaviour that may be applied from within the subject discipline of Consumer Sciences by doing an analysis, synthesis and evaluation of the relevant research literature; - analyse and apply practically the approaches of various authors to the effects of external influences upon consumer behaviour; and - critically analyse and evaluate different models of, and approaches to consumer decision-making, consumer socialising and market segmentation.

+The student must submit assignments and written class tests and write a final examination.

+You have mastered the outcomes of this module when:

-• preparing for and subsequently participating in group discussions on complex consumer problems as well as the latest consumer research.
+- Giving a presentation on one of the fields of consumer behaviour; - executing individual application assignments on completion of each relevant factor; - preparing for and subsequently participating in group discussions on complex consumer problems as well as the latest consumer research; and - preparing for and subsequently participating in group discussions on complex consumer problems as well as the latest consumer research.